mgfreshour/lobbyists-of-ludicrousville/lobbyists-of-ludicrousville.md

 - Beige Party National Committee HQ - Beige Party Resources
 - Violet Party Rugby HQ - Violet Resources
 - Exotic Hunting Club - Pictures of jabberwocky, xenomorph on wall.
+- Restricted Reservation Ristorante - Get any politician, expensive.
 - ....

 ## Intrigue Cards
 Each of these should be powerful enough to not need balancing for the square to play them.

+- ¿¿Gain two from Anonymous forum, or play one.
 - Expose Corruption - Increases cost of all resources for remainder of turn
 - Blackmail with Goat Pics - Other play loses resource
 - Anonymously Donate to Political Committee - Trade one party resource for another
 - Reveal Gerrymandering in Shape of Nude Basset hound - All players lose half (rounded up) of one party in there pockets.
-- Better hotel suite - allows use of already occupied building of corruption.
+- Sweeter Suite - allows use of already occupied building of corruption.
+- Expose Excessive Mulligan Use - all players must pay $$ to keep their politicians of a particular group.
 - ....

 ## Quests